Roman Curia: Historical background

 The Curia was created by Pope Urban II (r.
 1088–1099).
+The Roman Curia (Curia Romana) comprises the administrative institutions of the Holy See.
+It is often incorrectly referred to as the Vatican Curia.

 Curia in medieval and later Latin usage means "court" in the sense of "royal court" rather than "court of law".
 The Roman Curia is sometimes anglicized as the Court of Rome, as in the 1534 Act of Parliament that forbade appeals to it from England.
 It is the papal court and assists the Pope in carrying out his functions.
 The Roman Curia can be loosely compared to cabinets in governments of countries with a Western form of governance, but the only sections that can be directly compared with specific ministries of a civil government are the Second Section of the Secretariat of State, known also as the Section for Relations with States, the Pontifical Commission for Vatican City State (established in 1939 by Pius XII), and the Congregation for Catholic Education.

-It is normal for every Latin Roman Catholic diocese to have its own curia for its administration.
+It is normal for every Latin Catholic diocese to have its own curia for its administration.
 For the Diocese of Rome, these functions are not handled by the Roman Curia, but by the Vicariate General of His Holiness for the City of Rome, as provided by the apostolic constitution Ecclesia in Urbe.
 The pope has, going back to St. Peter, been the bishop of Rome.
-There is also the Vicar General of Rome, traditionally a cardinal, and his deputy the vicegerent, who holds the personal title of archbishop, supervise the governance of the diocese by reference to the Pope himself, but with no more dependence on the Roman Curia, as such, than other Roman Catholic dioceses throughout the world.
+There are also the Vicar General of Rome, traditionally a cardinal, and his deputy, the vicegerent, who holds the personal title of archbishop, who supervise the governance of the diocese by reference to the Pope himself, but with no more dependence on the Roman Curia, as such, than other Catholic dioceses throughout the world.
 A distinct office, the Vicar General for Vatican City, administers the portion of the Diocese of Rome in Vatican City.

 Until recently, there still existed hereditary officers of the Roman Curia, holding titles denominating functions that had ceased to be a reality when the Papal States were lost to the papacy.
 A reorganization, ordered by Pope Pius X, was incorporated into the 1917 Code of Canon Law.
 Further steps toward reorganization were begun by Pope Paul VI in the 1960s.
 Among the goals of this curial reform were the modernization of procedures and the internationalization of the curial staff.
 These reforms are reflected in the 1983 Code of Canon Law.
 The offices of the Vatican City State are not part of the Roman Curia, which is composed only of offices of the Holy See.
 As of 2020, the Curia comprises the offices listed in the sections below.
-All members of the Curia except the Cardinal Camerlengo and the Major Penitentiary resign their office immediately after a papal death or resignation.
+Most members of the Curia except, among some others, the Cardinal Camerlengo and the Major Penitentiary resign their office immediately after a papal death or resignation.
 See sede vacante.